jcavar/refresher/README.md

 ###Custom animations

-Refresher supports custom animations on Pull to refresh view.
-You need to create object that conforms to PullToRefreshViewAnimator protocol.
+Refresher supports custom animations on `PullToRefreshView`.
+You need to create object that conforms to `PullToRefreshViewAnimator` protocol.
-Then, just pass your custom animator in addPullToRefrshWithAction:
+Then, just pass your custom animator in `addPullToRefrshWithAction`:

 ```swift
 tableView.addPullToRefreshWithAction({